Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 ## WebRTC Leak Shield for MacOS & Linux

-Securing Your System by Blocking WebRTC Traffic Using iptables and UFW WebRTC ports can be blocked using the Packet Filter (PF) firewall on macOS and Linux.
+How to Block WebRTC Leaks Using PF on macOS and Linux via Terminal WebRTC ports can be blocked using the Packet Filter (PF) firewall on macOS and Linux.

 Prerequisites